Discover the Festival Murals & Artists

 About the Mural

 This mural depicts a resident of Battambang speeding on his bicycle.
-He’s clearly an artist, as he’s got cans of spray paint in his basket.
-There are multiple references to Cambodia and the S’Art Festival, such as the badges on the cyclist’s jacket.
+He’s clearly an artist, as he’s got paint supplies flying out of his basket.
 The muralist combines rounded shapes and bright colors to give an impression of speed.
-In the background, you can see the remains of temples.
 In addition, the color blue represents water, a structuring element in the Cambodian way of life.
+The mural has multiple references to Cambodia and the S’Art Festival; the badges on the cyclist’s jacket sport the Cambodian flag and the S’Art logo, and we can see an ancient temple looming in the background.

 About the Artist

-Jecks Bkk is a street artist in Thailand, working in illustration, digital painting, and graphic design.
+Jecks Bkk is a street artist in Thailand.
+He works in illustration, digital painting, and graphic design.

 Sponsored by: Tiger Beer